ShunOuchi/GreenHill/README.md

 used in most of the UNIX OSs, are utilized.

 * Minimap2
-This tool is used to align PacBio/Oxford-Nanopore long reads and included in Platanus-allee package as the directory of "minimap2-2.0-r191".
-When long reads are input through the -p option of "phase" and "consensus" commands, please check Minimap2 is installed as "minimap2" command or specify the path of Minimap2 using the -mapper option.
+This tool is used to align PacBio/Oxford-Nanopore long reads.
+When long reads are input through the -p option, please check Minimap2 is installed as "minimap2" command or specify the path of Minimap2 using the -mapper option.

 * Paired-end (mate-pair) input
 Paired libraries are classified into "inward-pair" and "outward-pair" according to the sequence direction.